unseen703/Todo-List/readme.md

 ## Views

-An EJS file making use of the head, header and footer partials for clreating a template for our web application.
+An EJS file making use of partials for clreating a template for our web application.

  # index.ejs
 Displays the tasks that are pending and completed for a registered user